Automation: Custom Subcommands

 - Configuration Directory:

-$LECTIC_CONFIG(defaults to~/.config/lecticon Linux) - Data Directory:
+$LECTIC_CONFIG(defaults to~/.config/lecticon Linux).
+Searched recursively. - Data Directory:

 The first match found is executed.
 The subprocess receives the remaining arguments, inherits the standard input, output, and error streams, and has access to Lectic’s environment variables.